digitalocean/Kubernetes-Starter-Kit-Developers/1-setup-DOKS/README.md

 doctl auth --help
 ```

-The output looks similar to (some parts were hidden for simplicity):
+The output looks similar to (some parts are hidden for simplicity):

 ```text
 The `doctl auth` commands allow you to authenticate doctl for use with your DigitalOcean account using tokens that you generate in the control panel at https://cloud.digitalocean.com/account/api/tokens.